We’ve identified the key challenges facing communications professionals in charities.

 - Exclusive access and discounts to reports, best practice guides and benchmarks

 - Need to find a trusted supplier or freelancer working in the sector?
 Have a look at our online directory

 - Dedicated events covering different comms topics and levels of seniority

-- Special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group, Heads of Digital and Campaign Network
+- Special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group, Heads of Digital, Campaign Network and Social Media Network

 - Exclusive access to our Career Framework: a map of core comms competencies